hotosm/hotosm-website/index.md

 Banner:
   Is Activated: true
-  Main Block: Support our mapping efforts in Afghanistan by donating now Secondary Block: 'and mapping on the MapSwipe app ' Link Copy:
+  Main Block: Support our mapping efforts in Afghanistan by donating now Secondary Block: 'and mapping on the Tasking Manager ' Link Copy:
   URL: https://www.hotosm.org/donate
   Optional Text: